ILLGrenoble/webx-dev-workspace/README.md

 ## Description

-This project regroups the [WebX Engine](https://github.com/ILLGrenoble/webx-engine), [WebX Router](https://github.com/ILLGrenoble/webx-router) and [WebX Session Manager](https://github.com/ILLGrenoble/webx-session-manager) projects into a single development workspace.
+This project groups the [WebX Engine](https://github.com/ILLGrenoble/webx-engine) and [WebX Router](https://github.com/ILLGrenoble/webx-router) projects into a single development workspace.

-It uses a devcontainer to install a unified development environment with the necessary build and run dependencies (currently based on Ubuntu 22.04).
+It uses a devcontainer to install a unified development environment with the necessary build and run dependencies (currently based on Ubuntu 24.04).

 Primary use is aimed at a VSCode environment and Launch Commands are included to build, run and debug all three projects.